-2014 Pooled Grant Committee Update: Top 15 - The Grant Committee studied 270 Letters of Inquiry, evaluated formal proposals from 25 organizations, and have invited 15 organizations to advance in the process to receive a Site Visit.
+2014 Pooled Grant Committee Update: 10 Finalists - The Grant Committee studied 270 Letters of Inquiry, evaluated formal proposals from 25 organizations, invited 15 organizations to receive a Site Visit, and voted to determine the final 10 organizations to appear on the ballot for the Pooled Fund Grants.
 This process will culminate in five final organizations receiving WWF 's large impact Pooled Fund Grant Awards of $100,000.
-A huge thank you to the record 84 WWF members serving on the Grant Committee, and congratulations to these 15 outstanding organizations!
+A huge thank you to the record 84 WWF members serving on the Grant Committee, and congratulations to these 10 outstanding organizations!
 Click here for list of organizations and projects being considered for funding.

 Our Pooled Fund Grants support five areas: Arts & Culture, Education, Environment, Health, and Human Services.
 Fueled by the combined strength of member giving, Washington Women’s Foundation makes five annual Pooled Fund Grants of up to $100,000, one grant in each of five funding areas.
 These grants help nonprofits meet critical needs, spur new projects and foster innovation.
 And, because the Washington Women’s Foundation’s grant-making process is respected for its rigorous analysis and intensive member involvement, a grant from us often serves as a catalyst for leveraging other foundation grants and individual donations.